Shopping for guitar tuners but need to do some research first?

 Of course, the actual features vary significantly between models, so I suggest checking them all out…

-Currently, these are the top 4 I recommend:
+Currently, these are the top ones I recommend:

 4. Polyphonic Tuners